pysentimiento/pysentimiento/README.md

 A simple Transformer-based library for Spanish.

-Just install with `pip install pysentimiento` and start using it:
+Just do `pip install pysentimiento` and start using it: